jbtronics/settings-bundle/docs/usage/forms.md

 This means you can define complex settings forms with nested subforms, by using the root settings (or any other node) of your settings hierarchy.

 If you have a non-tree structure (with circular references), the form builder will throw an exception, as it is not possible to render a circular form.
 In those cases, you will need to restrict the rendered form fields using the `groups` option.

+## Metadata in form templates

+Settings-bundle exposes the settings and parameter metadata to the form templates, so that you can customize the rendering of the settings form and enrich it with additional information.
+This can for example be used to give a user a hint, which environment variable he needs to set to override the settings value, or to show additional information about the settings parameter.

+Following variables are available (depending on context):
+* `settings_metadata`: The metadata of the settings class, which is used to render the form.
+Exists on the root form and all subforms
+* `embedded_settings_metadata`: The metadata of the embedded settings class, which is used to render the form.
+Exists on the form for the embedded settings class
+* `parameter_metadata`: The metadata of the settings parameter, which is used to render the form.
+Exists on the indifividual form fields level
+* `parameter_envvar`: The environment variable name, which can be used to override the settings parameter value.
+Exists on the individual form fields level